climatemodeling/alaska_pft_fcover_harmonization/README.md

 3. **Read plot data into a pandas dataframe for tabular manipulation**

 4. **Extract existing auxiliary data and add columns we want to include**
-    - plotName [sring]: plot identification code usually created by the original data authors
+    - plot_name [sring]: plot identification code usually created by the original data authors
-    - deciduousShrubCover [float]: fractional cover of deciduous shrubs
+    - deciduous_shrub_cover [float]: fractional cover of deciduous shrubs
-	- deciduousTreeCover [float]: fractional cover of deciduous trees
+	- deciduous_tree_cover [float]: fractional cover of deciduous trees
-	- evergreenShrubCover [float]: fractional cover of evergreen shrubs
+	- evergreen_shrub_cover [float]: fractional cover of evergreen shrubs
-	- evergreenTreeCover [float]: fractional cover of evergreen trees
+	- evergreen_tree_cover [float]: fractional cover of evergreen trees
-	- forbCover [float]: fractional cover of forbs
+	- forb_cover [float]: fractional cover of forbs
-	- graminoidCover [float]: fractional cover of graminoids
+	- graminoid_cover [float]: fractional cover of graminoids
-	- nonvascularSumCover [float]: fractional cover of non-vascular plants (bryophyteCover + lichenCover)
+	- nonvascular_sum_cover [float]: fractional cover of non-vascular plants (bryophyteCover + lichenCover)
-	- bryophyteCover [float]: fractional cover of bryophytes
+	- bryophyte_cover [float]: fractional cover of bryophytes
-	- lichenCover [float]: fractional cover of lichen
+	- lichen_cover [float]: fractional cover of lichen
-	- litterCover [float]: fractional cover of litter
+	- litter_cover [float]: fractional cover of litter
-	- waterCover [float]: fractional cover of water
+	- water_cover [float]: fractional cover of water
-	- baregroundCover [float]: fractional cover of bare ground
+	- bareground_cover [float]: fractional cover of bare ground
+	- other_cover [float]: fractional cover of miscellaneous "vegetation" like dead standing plants, algae, fungus, and cyanobacteria
-	- surveyYear [int]: year that survey was performed
+	- survey_year [int]: year that survey was performed
-	- surveyMonth [int]: month that survey was performed
+	- survey_month [int]: month that survey was performed
-	- surveyDay [int]: day that survey was performed
+	- survey_day [int]: day that survey was performed
-	- plotRadius [float]: radius of a plot in meters
+	- plot_radius [float]: radius of a plot in meters
-	- latitudeY [float]: latitude coordinate
+	- latitude_y [float]: latitude coordinate
-	- longitudeX [float]: longitude coordinate
+	- longitude_x [float]: longitude coordinate
-	- georefSource [string]: type of device used to collect coordinates
+	- georef_source [string]: type of device used to collect coordinates
-	- georefAccuracy [float]: accuracy of coordinates in meters
+	- georef_accuracy [float]: accuracy of coordinates in meters
-    - coordEPSG [string]: coordinate system
+    - coord_EPSG [string]: coordinate system
-	- dataSubsource [string]: project in charge of data collection
+	- data_subsource [string]: project in charge of data collection
-	- dataSource [string]: database code indicating where data was accessed from
+	- data_source [string]: database code indicating where data was accessed from
-	- surveyMethod [string]: the tactic employed for collecting field data
+	- survey_method [string]: the tactic employed for collecting field data
-	- fcoverScale [string]: fractional cover unit used during field data collection
+	- fcover_scale [string]: fractional cover unit used during field data collection
-	- surveyPurpose [string]: short description for the end goal of the project that funded data collection
+	- survey_purpose [string]: short description for the end goal of the project that funded data collection
 	- geometry [geometry]: point coordinates
-	- adminUnit [string]: state or province in which field data was collected
+	- admin_unit [string]: state or province in which field data was collected
-	- adminCountry [string]: country in which field data was collected
+	- admin_country [string]: country in which field data was collected
 	- fireYears [bool]: whether or not a fire occured where field data was collected
-	- bioclimSubzone [int]: bioclimate subzone integer
+	- bioclim_subzone [int]: bioclimate subzone integer
-	- duplicatedCoords [bool]: whether or not the plot's coordinates appear more than once in the database
+	- duplicated_coords [bool]: whether or not the plot's coordinates appear more than once in the database
-	- duplicatedDate [bool]: whether or not the plot's collection date appears more than once in the database
+	- duplicated_date [bool]: whether or not the plot's collection date appears more than once in the database

 <br>